Rumours of our demise are greatly exaggerated

 But — secondly — they’re not.

-We’ve been treated to a ten-year, live-fire experiment with how good tech firms will be in unregulated financial services, during which the banks — “trad fi” — and, notably, the FAANGS have mainly stayed away, and it hasn’t gone well.
+We’ve been treated to a ten-year, live-fire experiment with how good tech firms will be in unregulated financial services, during which the banks — “trad fi” — and, notably, the FAANGS have mainly stayed away.
+It hasn’t gone well.

-Credulous cryptobros have found, and promptly fallen down, pretty much every open manhole known to money management — and discovered some whole new ones of their own to fall down too.
+Credulous cryptobros have found, and promptly fallen down, pretty much every open manhole already known to the dullest money manager — and discovered some whole new ones of their own to fall down too.
 Helpfully, Molly White has keeping a running score.
 Crypto, despite its awesome tech and fabulous branding, has been a disaster.

 Tech brand-love-ins won’t survive first contact with banking

-Thirdly a cool gadget maker that pivots to banking and does it well has as much chance of maintaining millennial brand loyalty as does a toy factory that moves into dentistry.
+Thirdly — cool gadget maker that pivots to banking and does it well has as much chance of maintaining millennial brand loyalty as does a toy factory that moves into dentistry.

 Those Occupy Wall Street gang?
-Apple fanboys.
+Apple fanboys, the lot of them.
 At the moment.
 But it isn’t the way trad fi banks go about banking that tarnishes your brand.
-It’s ''banking''.
-IT’s a dull, painful, risky business.
-Part of the game is doing shitty things to customers who lose your money.
+It’s banking.
+No-one likes money-lenders.
+It is a dull, painful, risky business.
+Part of the game is doing shitty things to customers when they lose your money.
+Repossessing the Tesla.
+Foreclosing on the condo.
 That isn’t part of the game of selling MP3 players.